pawanraocse/idea-evaluation/startup_ideas_strategy_summary.md

 ---

-## Strategic Decision
+## Strategic Decision For The Web3 Path

-The primary company to build is:
+If we choose to validate the Web3 empire path first, the primary company to build is:

 ## AgentSecure